milankinen/livereactload/examples/04-custom-state/README.md

 dummy components rendering whatever they are told to render.
 When events occur, they modify the global state by using `items.js` global API.

-The `tems` object handles all the business logic with BaconJS streams and that stream will produce new values when the state changes.
+The `Items` object handles all the business logic with BaconJS streams and that stream will produce new values when the state changes.
 To store that state, we use `.setState` just before re-render (in `site.js`).